Parents' guide to 30 hours of free childcare

 From 1 September some children in foster care may be eligible for 30 hours however the criteria and the application process are different.

-Apply for both the 30 hours and Tax-Free Childcare using a single application.
+You can apply for both the 30-hours and Tax-Free Childcare using a single application.

 - 31 August to start claiming the entitlement in September